 Fernando Jude F. Garcia, Filipino, 46, has been the Chief Technology Officer and Director of the Corporation since 2001.
 He was also appointed as Treasurer effective February 1, 2019.
 He also served as Corporate Secretary of the Corporation until December 2014.
 He created the Corporation's Griffin Platform, the mobile consumer content gateway and platform for all of the Corporation's mobile consumer content products and services.
 He also created the Corporation's modular middleware system that can easily integrate with any modern billing gateway.
 He is the chief engineer responsible for the Corporation's software architecture and systems integration.
 Examples of such systems and protocols are the following: SMS (CIMD2/EMI-UCP/SMPP), MMS (EIAF/MM7), Voice Services (SIP), Billing/IN (Diameter/UCIP/ParlayX2.1), Security (IPSEC), Publish-subscribe Systems and Video Streaming (RTMP/HLS) and blockchain technology (BTC/ETH).
-He is also responsible for architecture developer in iAyala.
+He is also responsible for architecting the Corporation's fully Cloud-based system infrastructure.
+Before founding the Corporation, he was a software developer in iAyala.
 Mr. Garcia holds a Bachelor of Science degree in Applied Physics from the University of the Philippines in Diliman, Quezon City.